eianow-automation/naf_naf_solution_wizard/README.md

 An interactive Streamlit app to help you describe in a systematic way a proposed network automation solution using the NAF Network Automation Framework.

+It guides you through:
+- **Automation Use Cases** — Define one or more use cases with problem statements, expected outcomes, categories, triggers, and more
-It guides you through standard solution blocks for a network automation solution:
+- **Standard solution blocks** for a network automation solution:
-- Presentation,
+  - Presentation
-- Intent,
+  - Intent
-- Observability,
+  - Observability
-- Orchestration,
+  - Orchestration
-- Collector, and
+  - Collector
   - Executor

-It will also walk you through external system Dependencies, Staffing, and a planning Timeline.
+- **External system Dependencies**, **Staffing**, and a planning **Timeline**

 With this input, the App will generate a consolidated report and a bundled ZIP containing: